isomerpages/moe-changkatpri/_contact-us/School Canteen/School Canteen Advertisement.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>·&nbsp; Able to provide good service and quality food/drinks at reasonable
+<p>· Able to provide good service and quality food/drinks at reasonable prices.
-prices.
 Prices will be determined in consultation with the school.</p>
 <p>·Able to provide cooked food/drinks that meets the health / nutritional
 standards set by the Health Promotion Board (HPB) under the “Healthy Meals in Schools Programme (HMSP)” guidelines (see&nbsp;<a href="https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme" rel="noopener noreferrer nofollow" target="_blank">link</a>).</p>